 The plant family Apiaceae was named and described by John Lindley in the Natural System of Botany in 1836.

 I am familiar with five species in this family and there are likely more on the farm I haven’t identified.
-You can go to their pages by clicking on their names in the captions under their photo.
+You can go to their pages by clicking on their names under their photo.

 For more information about this family of plants, please click on the links below.
 The links take you directly to the information about the family.
 You can click on the species name under the photos to take you their pages.

 There is quite a colony of Chaerophyllum procumbens (Spreading Chervil) growing along a ditch on the farm.
 They grow in a few other areas, but not as many.